Table of Contents

 (Note: During an earthquake, do not hide under the staircase because it is one of the weakest parts of the building.)

-Effects of earthquake:
+A. Effects of Earthquake

 1. Ground Shaking

-This makes the structure weak by making the joints lose and sometimes causes tilting and the collapse of a structure which may lead to loss of life and property.
+This makes the structure weak by making the joints lose and sometimes causes tilting/collapse of a structure which may lead to loss of life and property.

-2. Liquefaction of soil
+2. Liquefaction of Soil

-When water-saturated granular material like sand loses its strength temporarily it gets converted into a liquid state from solid; liquefaction takes place.
+When water-saturated granular material like sand loses its strength temporarily, it gets converted into a liquid state from solid, and hence liquefaction takes place.

-3. Settlement of soil
+3. Settlement of Soil

-It results in the settlement, tilting and sometimes may lead to the complete collapse of structures.
+It results in the settlement tilting and sometimes may lead to the complete collapse of structures.

 4. Ground Rupture

-The visible breaking and displacement of the Earth’s surface along the trace of the fault, which may be small or large in extent.
+Ground rupture is the visible breaking and displacement of the earth’s surface along the trace of the fault, which may be small or large in extent.

-Structures like Dams, Nuclear Power Stations, Bridges, tunnels, pipelines, roads etc are at high risk of Ground Rupture.
+Structures like dams, nuclear power stations, bridges, tunnels, pipelines, roads, etc., are at high risk of ground rupture.

 An earthquake causes slope instability by shaking the slopy land in all possible directions.
-This causes the landslides that result in the loss of thousands of lives and properties.
+This causes landslides that result in the loss of thousands of lives and properties.

-It is the indirect effect of an earthquake which may be caused by landslides, breaking down of dams, etc.
+It is the indirect effect of an earthquake which may be caused by landslides, the breaking down of dams, etc.

 7. Human Impacts

 It is so much sudden that maximum people do not get the chance to escape.

-Tsunami is derived from the Japanese word i.e. Harbour Wave.
+Tsunami is derived from the Japanese word, i.e. Harbour Wave.
 It is also called Tidal Wave.

 An earthquake of 7.5 magnitudes or more is the greatest reason for the tsunami.

-In 1906, during the San Francisco earthquake; more people die due to the effect of fire rather than other effects of an earthquake.
+In 1906, during the San Francisco earthquake, more people die due to the effect of fire rather than other effects of an earthquake.